pikvm/pikvm/docs/pst.md

 ```

 So, what's going on here:

 1. `kvmd-pstrun` connects to the `kvmd-pst` daemon, which manages the mounting of the storage.

 2. If everything is fine, the daemon will remount the storage to RW mode and report the data root to `kvmd-pstrun`.

 3. `kvmd-pstrun` runs the script and pass the data root path using the environment variable `KVMD_PST_DATA` (`/var/lib/kvmd/pst/data`).

 4. If the `kvmd-pst` daemon stops or any other daemon error occurs, the script will be killed.

 5. After the script is finished, the daemon will remount the storage to RO mode.

+The return code will be equal to the script code if it was run, or 1 if a remount error occurred.